Laura K. Frazier, Ph.D.

 Laura K. Frazier, Ph.D. focuses on building resilience and results with her patients in her treatment of anxiety, depression, and mood disorders in children, adolescents, and adults.
-She has problem solving in her genes – her grandfather was instrumental in establishing UMBC, her father was a pediatrician, but she was most influenced by watching her sibling face challenges with learning disabilities and circulation issues that have only been more recently recognized by the medical community as POTS.
+She has problem solving in her genes – her grandfather was instrumental in starting UMBC, her father was a physician, but she was most influenced by watching her sibling face challenges with learning disabilities and issues that have only been more recently recognized by the medical community as POTS.
 As a result, she specializes in more complex presentations, where more than one condition or factor exists, and she uses a combination of approaches including cognitive-behavioral therapy with her patients.

 Prior to earning her doctorate, Dr. Frazier worked as an elementary school counselor in the public school system, providing students with educational planning and personal-social development.
-She has experience treating ‘school refusal’ and insights into the school policies and procedures to manage this condition and support the student
+She has experience treating school refusal and insights into the school policies and procedures to manage this condition and support the student